 You might want to stick with what you’re currently using if you’re already heavily invested (especially if you’re already using Infusionsoft or Ontraport).

-If you’re a blogger and/or going to create courses and products in the future….
+If you’re a blogger, service provider or going to create courses and products in the future…

-If you’re looking to create courses or products (especially using Gumroad, Teachable or Thinkific) ConvertKit might be a great option for you.
-It has native integration with those services, making it a snap to connect your products and courses and tag subscribers.
+If you’re looking to create courses or products (especially using Gumroad, Teachable or Thinkific or Kajabi) ConvertKit might be a great option for you.
+It has native integration with those services, making it a snap to connect your products and courses and tag subscribers and send follow-up emails.

 Checklist of what you need to change before, during and after the switch